Passion flower plants

 Both are very exported to Europe where they are considered exotic fruits.
 In both cases only the juice is eaten since pulp has not got any taste.
 Juice is obtained by smashing the pulp and filtering the liquid to separate it from the seeds.

-Edible properties of maracuja juice
+Edible properties of passion fruit juice

-It fundamentally contains vitamin A , Vitamin B and Vitamin C and a great amount of niacin that is very appropriate for the treatment of the cholesterol and the perfect state of the nerves, preventing many anomalies such anxiety, nervousness, stress, depresion, etc.
+It fundamentally contains vitamin A , Vitamin B and Vitamin C and a great amount of niacin that is very appropriate for the treatment of cholesterol and the perfect state of the nerves, preventing many anomalies such anxiety, nervousness, stress, depresion, etc.

 Its high water proportion and its low fatty contents makes it very appropriate for weigh loss diets.
 It also contains a lot of fiber, so it can help keeping this type of diets.
 Fiber is also very interesting to prevent constipation or to avoid some intestinal diseases.